Why is it important for God’s revelation to mankind to be in the form of a book that we call the Bible? Would oral

 The great attribute of the written word is objectivity.
 The oral word too has its measure of objectivity, but it cannot match either the flexibility or the durability of the written word.
 Memory is imperfect.
 The desire to change or pervert is ever present.

 In reference to the same matter, Greg L. Bahnsen says on page 155 of Inerrancy, a book edited by Norman L. Geisler, Ph.D.:

 The drawback to having revelation in oral form (or tradition) is that it is much more subject to various kinds of corrupting influences that stem from man’s imperfect abilities and sinful nature (e.g., lapses of memory and intentional distortion).
 To curb these forces . . ., God cast His word into written form. . . .

 John 8:32 asserts, “[Y]ou shall know the truth, and the truth shall make you free.”
-And in John 17:17, Jesus stated with regard to God the Father, “Your Word is truth.”
+And in John 17:17, Jesus states with regard to God the Father, “Your Word is truth.”
 In other words, we can know the truth through studying the Bible, which is the Word of God.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

-Unfortunately, the Bible is not always clear with regard to the meaning of certain passages.
+Unfortunately, the Bible is not always clear with regard to the meaning of certain scriptures.
 Gleason L. Archer, on page 8 of his book entitled Encyclopedia of Bible Difficulties, declares,

 [T]he faith of some troubled souls is hindered by misunderstanding the Scripture.
 They are confused by what seems to them to be false statements or self-contradiction.
 We need, therefore, to clear away such false obstacles to faith. . . .
 God never asks us to crucify our intellects in order to believe.

 And, in their book entitled When Critics Ask, Norman L. Geisler, Ph.D., and Thomas Howe, M.A., state on page 9,

 The Bible has withstood the criticisms of the greatest skeptics, agnostics, and atheists down through the centuries, and it is able to withstand the feeble efforts of unbelieving critics today.
 Unlike many other religions today that appeal to mystical feeling or blind faith, Christianity says, “Look before you leap.”